TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

 Adding Tests to Run With Tdycore-qa
 -----------------------------------

-An example Tdycore-test can be seen and cloned at https://github.com/leorosie/TDycore-test/tree/master/2d_block
+An example tdycore-test can be seen and cloned at https://github.com/leorosie/TDycore-test/tree/master/2d_block

-If using the 2d_block example make sure to run make_dataset.py by ``python3 make_dataset.py``
+If using the 2d_block example make sure to run make_dataset.py: ``python3 make_dataset.py``

 When making a new test follow instructions below: